 Aaaand, just because I like to cross things off…

 finish Project No More Graph Paper in the kitchen

-- strip the bold blue master bathroom wallpaper
+- strip the bold blue wallpaper in our bathroom

 - rip up the old carpet runner on the stairs (our new runners finally came after being on backorder, woot!)

 - paint the blue trim in the office